 This topic provides instructions for creating an Anzo Data Store.
-Creating a data store means that you designate a directory on a shared file store where file-based linked data sets and other files can be created and shared.
-If you run Spark or unstructured Pipelines, a data store is required.
-In addition, a data store is required if you use the Direct Data Load automated workflow for structured data and configure the workflow to automatically export the data to a dataset.
+A data store is a directory on a shared file store where file-based linked data sets can be written by Anzo.
+If you onboard unstructured data, a data store is required.
+In addition, a data store is required if you use the automated direct load workflow and configure the workflow to export the data to a dataset.
 You can create one data store and configure all pipelines and workflows to write to that store or you can create multiple data stores to use for different datasets.